BSC Young Boys: 2001–2005: In the Neufeldstadion

-2005–present: In the new Wankdorf Stadium
+2005–2018: In the new Wankdorf Stadium

 In the summer of 2005, Young Boys began using the newly built Wankdorfstadion, the Stade de Suisse, after several years of construction.

 Only a few months later Gernot Rohr signed as a coach.
 Although team maintained a defensive football strategy, the club succeeded with him at its head, advancing to the Cup final, but losing on a penalty shoot-out to Sion.
 The first season at the Stade de Suisse Wankdorf, YB finished in third place, qualifying for the UEFA Cup.
 The Bernese defeated Mika of Armenia 4–1 on aggregate in the first qualifying round to set up a very attractive matchup with French giants Marseille, but narrowly lost the tie on away goals with draws 3–3 at home and 0–0 away.

 Coach Gernot Rohr was succeeded by Martin Andermatt.
 The debut of Andermatt was promising, as YB defeated their canton rivals Thun 5–1 to open 2006–07 league play.
 The team finished the season in fourth place, once again returning to the UEFA Cup.
 On 14 April 2007, the club president Peter Mast announced that he would resign his position at the end of the season, although he immediately joined the board of directors.
 His post as president was assumed by Thomas Grimm on 17 April 2007.
 Incidentally, in this season, with an average of 15,517 spectators in the championship, the club celebrated its highest attendance average in club history.

 Young Boys finished runners-up in the 2009–10 season, finishing three points behind champions Basel despite losing only one match at home all season.
 It entered Champions League qualification and defeated Fenerbahçe to set up a meeting with Tottenham Hotspur in the play-off round.
 YB went out to a 3–0 lead in the opening leg at Stade de Suisse on Tuesday 17 August, but had to hold on for a 3–2 win, then, fell 4–0 at White Hart Lane eight nights later and went out of the competition.
 Following its defeat, Young Boys was dropped to the Europa League group stage.
 The Bernese club qualified for the knockout stage of the tournament as runners-up of its group, behind group leaders VfB Stuttgart and at the expense of Getafe and Odense.
 In the Round of 32, the club faced Zenit Saint Petersburg, defeating its Russian opponents at home in the first leg (2–1), but suffering elimination after the second leg, losing 3–1 in their visit at Saint Petersburg.

 In the 2010–11 season, the club finished third in the league, which qualified YB to the UEFA Europa League for the next season.
 The following season was similar for the Yellow-Blacks, finishing third once again in the league.
 In the same season, YB failed to reach the Europa League group stage after being eliminated by Braga 2–2 on aggregate on the away goals rule (0–0 in Braga; 2–2 in Bern).